 Hi y’all!
 I’m Jamie – the blogger behind Love Bakes Good Cakes.
 I am excited to be joining Krista and the other wonderful ladies she’s rounded-up to bring you 12 Days of Bloggy Christmas!

-I had a few different ideas of what to share and finally settled on Jello Popcorn.
+There were a few different ideas of what to share and I finally settled on Jello Popcorn.
 Some of y’all may be familiar with it – some of you may have never had it!
 If you’re looking for a quick and inexpensive gift idea …. or if you need a fun snack idea, this Jello Popcorn could be your solution!

 It’s easy to change the colors to suit whatever holiday or occasion – Red and blue for the 4th of July … or orange and purple for Halloween.
 Maybe some pastels for Easter?
 Or you could just use your favorite flavor!
 Peach popcorn, anyone?!
 You can keep it all one color – or mix ’em up!

-1 pkg.
-(3 oz.) your favorite Jello flavor (I used Cherry and Lime)
+- 1 package (3 oz.) your favorite Jello flavor (I used Cherry and Lime)